 Adopting a publication scheme is a requirement of the Freedom of Information Act 2000.
 This Act promotes greater openness and accountability across the public sector by requiring all public authorities to make information available proactively, through a publication scheme.
 Public authorities are defined in the Act and include universities, further education colleges and sixth form colleges.
-Equality & Diversity Action Plan

-- Equality & Diversity Action Plan
+- Equality and Diversity Strategy

-- Complaints against the Board
+- Policy for the Handling of Complaints against the Board

 - Health, Safety & Welfare Policy